tlswg/tls13-spec/draft-ietf-tls-tls13.md

 until it finds one that decrypts properly, and then pick up the handshake from that point.

-If the server choosed to accept the "early_data" extension, then it MUST comply with the same error handling requirements specified for all records when processing early data records.
+If the server chooses to accept the "early_data" extension, then it MUST comply with the same error handling requirements specified for all records when processing early data records.
 Specifically, decryption failure of any 0-RTT record following